 Suggestions

-This is the easiest way to make an impact on SQL Monitor’s roadmap.
+This is the easiest way to make an impact on Redgate Monitor’s roadmap.
 Check out the completed suggestions to see how your ideas have influenced us in the past.
 Please note that this list is one of multiple sources that drive our development, meaning that we will not always implement the highest-ranking suggestions.

 To give your idea the greatest possible impact, please follow these guidelines: